Deploying NCache in Azure Kubernetes Service (AKS)

 - The cluster fully integrates with other Azure services like application gateway and load balancers.

 - You don't need to manage and deploy management and orchestration nodes.

 Here, you will find the steps required to get started with Azure Kubernetes Service.
-Follow the steps provided below to quickly start using NCache deployment in Azure Kubernetes Service.
+Follow the steps provided below to quickly start using NCache deployment in AKS.

 In This Section

 Steps to create a resource group in Azure.

 Steps to create a Kubernetes cluster and connect to it.

 Steps to create NCache deployment pod in AKS.

 Create Gateway Service in AKS